 This is the ultimate guide to vegan muffins.
-The one and only muffin guide you will ever need to bake that perfectly moist and fluffy muffins with tall chubby muffin top.
+The one and only muffin guide you will ever need to bake those perfectly moist and fluffy muffins with a tall chubby muffin top.
 You can go straight to the kitchen and get baking as soon as you finish reading this guide.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.

-The only muffin guide post you need to read
+The only muffin guide you need to read

 The book is now sitting on the shelf of my friend’s house in Portugal (a long story for another time) but I still remember what the book taught me about making perfect muffins and I still use those same tips to this day.
 Full disclosure, I wasn’t vegan at that time so the muffin recipes in the baking book had eggs and milk in all of them, so after I started my vegan baking journey I experimented so many times to create that soft, fluffy and moist texture resulting in the perfectly tall and chubby muffin top with plant ingredients.